 - Price: $$$

-- What makes it sustainable: fewer parts to replace means less plastic waste
+- What makes it sustainable: only the head needs regular replacement, which decreases plastic waste

-The Hydrosonic Pro falls squarely in the “investment toothbrush” category, which is a more sustainable option because you aren’t throwing the entire toothbrush away every few months.
+The Hydrosonic Pro falls squarely in the “investment toothbrush” category, which is a more sustainable option because you’re not throwing the toothbrush away every few months.

-The brush head does need replacement just like a regular toothbrush, but it’s far less plastic waste than a traditional toothbrush.
+The brush head does need replacement just like a typical toothbrush, but it’s far less plastic waste than regularly chucking a traditional toothbrush.

-With three brush head options, this toothbrush should work for just about anyone — including those with braces or implants.
-It also comes with a travel case and charges via USB, so you can take it just about anywhere.
+With three brush head options, this toothbrush should work for just about anyone — including people with braces or implants.
+It also comes with a travel case and charges via USB, so you can keep it charged on the go.